edgd1er/nordlynx-proxy/README.md

 * DOCKER_NET: optional, docker CIDR extracted from container ip if not set.

 ### Authentication
-As of 22/12/23, login with username and password are deprecated, as well as legacy.
+As of 23-12-2022, login with username and password are deprecated, as well as legacy.
 Username and password logins are allowed in the container, but may not be allowed by NordVPN.
 Login with a token is highly recommended.
+Tokens can be generated in your [NordAccount](https://my.nordaccount.com/dashboard/nordvpn).

 ### docker-compose example with env variables explained
 ```yaml
 version: '3.8'
 services: